drtyhbo/drty/README.md

 ## EXAMPLE

 Included in the source tree is an example/ folder that contains a simple blogging platform written using drty.
+To run the example, open up mysql as administrator (root), and type the following:

+    create database demo;
+    grant all on demo.* to 'demo'@'localhost' identified by 'demo';

-To run the example, go to the examples directory and run
+Then, go to the examples/ directory and run.

+    $ node manage.js syncdb
     $ node manage.js runserver

+Now open a browser to http://localhost:8080/login/.